pssndo/openrtb-php/README.md

 The project is organized by OpenRTB specification version.
 All classes for a specific version are located within their own versioned namespace and directory.

--   `src/v3/`: Contains all classes for OpenRTB 3.0.
+-   `src/v3/`: Contains all classes for OpenRTB 3.0
--   `src/v26/`: (Future) Will contain classes for OpenRTB 2.6.
+-   `src/v26/`: Contains all classes for OpenRTB 2.6
--   `src/v24/`: (Future) Will contain classes for OpenRTB 2.4.
+-   `src/v25/`: Contains all classes for OpenRTB 2.5
--   `tests/`: Contains the unit tests, mirroring the `src` directory structure.
+-   `tests/`: Contains the unit tests, mirroring the `src` directory structure
+-   `examples/`: Contains comprehensive usage examples for all versions

 ## Running Tests